Magnetic-Media-Crisis-Committee/MMCC-Git-Practice/README.md

 # Welcome
 This is a Git repository for MMCC members to practice git editing and making pull requests!

+Make a fork of this repository, and then take a shot at editing [this document](https://github.com/Magnetic-Media-Crisis-Committee/MMCC-Git-Practice/blob/main/EDIT-ME.md) and committing it back into the main repository!

 # Resources
 ## Informational Slide Decks by @ablwr